Marcos-Fernando/AnnoTEP/README.md

 > [!WARNING]
 > <b> Security Recommendations: </b>
-> * You do not need to use your primary Gmail account.
-You can create and use any email address for this method.
+> * Avoid using your primary email account.
+You can use a dedicated email address for application use.
-> * When sharing this configuration, <b>never share the ``.flaskenv`` file</b> or its contents, as it contains sensitive information.
+> * <b>Never share your ``.flaskenv`` file</b> or expose it in public repositories, as it contains sensitive credentials.

 **Step 3.
-Run the Application:** Inside the ``graphic-interface`` folder and with the virtual environment activated, start the application by running:
+Run the Application:** Within the ``graphic-interface`` folder, and with the Conda environment activated, start the application by running the following command:
 ```sh
 flask run
 ```